Loading...

 Print coatings’ hidden environmental costs often go unnoticed.
 While UV and matte finishes boost visual appeal, their ecological footprints diverge sharply—one threatens ecosystems, the other offers cautious hope.
 Which minimizes harm?

 UV coatings are durable and resistant to moisture, UV rays, and physical wear.
-However, the UV curing process uses energy8, and some UV coatings may contain chemicals that are harmful to the environment.
+However, the UV curing process uses energy, and some UV coatings may contain chemicals that are harmful to the environment.
 Matte coatings, on the other hand, tend to be more eco-friendly, especially if made from water-based or biodegradable materials.
 This makes matte coating a better choice for companies looking to reduce their environmental footprint.
 However, its durability may not match the long-lasting protection of UV coatings.

 Environmental Impact Comparison